 SOCIAL RELATIONSHIP STANDARDS

 The formation of true Christian friendships is an important part of Christian education.
-It is planned that a responsible adult will attend all mixed activities, both social and religious.
 We do believe that social relationships are important and that there is no better place than a Christian campus for developing friends.
-Experience has shown, however, that these friendships should have certain defined limits; therefore, Mount Pisgah Academy maintains a “hands-off” policy between members of the opposite sex which includes hand-holding, massaging, wrestling and other physical contact.
+Experience has shown, however, that these friendships should have certain defined limits; therefore, Mount Pisgah Academy maintains a “hands-off” policy between members of the opposite sex which includes hand-holding, massaging, wrestling, and other physical contact.
 The staff reserves the right to counsel or discipline individuals whose social program reflects improper conduct or irresponsible behavior.